ForkbombEu/pipe-tf-ncr/README.md

+# Deploy DIDroom Microservices on EC2
-# Build EC2 with ncr (trought tf-ncr) and install mircoservices in it with one simple comand
+Build EC2 with ncr (trought tf-ncr) and install mircoservices in it with one simple comand

-Makefile run opuentofu to start an aws EC2 and the install the microsercices/issuer1 code on it
+How this works: the Makefile runs *opentofu* to start an EC2 on AWS and the install the microservices code on it.

 ## To clone the repo
 ```